 Once you’re tough enough, proceed to the Great Hyrule Forest.
 The nearest way point is the Woodland Tower, northeast of Hyrule Castle.
 From there glide down northward toward the entrance of the Lost Woods.
 Warning: don’t stray too far from the beaten path, or you’ll get swept up in the mist, and sent back to the beginning.
 To find your way, follow the windblown embers of the torches.
 You’ll eventually reach a tree that looks a little creepy and two torches.
-At this point, you’ll need your own torch.
+At this point, you’ll need your own torch to proceed.
 Light it and follow the embers, pausing every few trees you pass to check the direction.
 This should eventually lead you into the Korok Forest where you will find the Great Deku Tree keeping watch over the Master Sword.
 When you try to pull it out of the ground, your health will steadily drain down to one quarter of a heart if you’re starting at 13.

 If you download the Trial of the Sword DLC pack, you’ll have the chance to make the Master Sword even more powerful.
-There are three tiers of challenges included with the new content, and completing each tier will permanently boost the Master Sword’s power to thirty times its original damage by winning three newly constructed levels.
+You can increase the Master Sword’s power to thirty times its original damage by winning three newly constructed levels.
 The Master Sword will be a top weapon in your armory if you successfully complete these three new stages.

 - What to Do When You Feel Lost in The Legend of Zelda: Breath of the Wild